On the banks of the River Avon sits Cleveland Pools, the UK’s only surviving Georgian open-air swimming pool.

 Built in 1815, the Cleveland Pools became a favourite summer destination for generations of bathers from Bath and beyond.
-By the Victorian era, Cleveland Pools had become so popular that a children's pool was added.
-But with the advent of indoor swimming, Cleveland Pools fell into disrepair and finally closed in 1984.
+By the Victorian era, they had become so popular that a children's pool was added.
+With the advent of indoor swimming however, Cleveland Pools closed in 1984.

-Since closing dedicated volunteers and campaigners have maintained the site.
-In August 2014 the Cleveland Pools Trust received preliminary funding from the Heritage Lottery Fund and began opening the site for walking tours and public visits.
-With the help of the Prince’s Regeneration Trust, English Heritage, and B&NES Council, the Cleveland Pools Trust now have planning approval to restore the Grade II-star baths and reclaim them for swimmers.
+Since closing, dedicated volunteers and campaigners have maintained the site.
+In 2014 the Cleveland Pools Trust received preliminary funding from the Heritage Lottery Fund and began opening the site for walking tours and public visits.
+With the help of the Prince’s Regeneration Trust, English Heritage, and B&NES Council, the Cleveland Pools Trust now have planning approval to restore the Grade II-listed baths and reclaim them for swimmers.

-Plans include a 25-metre main pool using naturally treated water.
-Alternative energy sources will heat the water in spring and summer.
-The original Georgian changing cubicles and Cottage building will be refurbished and there will be a facility for refreshments and exhibitions.
-The river landing stage will be re-instated for people to arrive by boat from Pulteney Weir in the centre of Bath, along the river Avon.
+Plans include a 25-metre main pool using naturally treated and heated water.
+The original Georgian changing cubicles will be refurbished, there will be a facility for refreshments and exhibitions and the river landing stage will be re-instated for people to arrive by boat.

-The Cleveland Pools will also be available for water-related training activities such as canoeing and scuba-diving, as an education centre for school children, as a venue for theatre workshops and children’s parties, and as an historic and leisure destination for locals and visitors to Bath.
+Water-based training activities such as canoeing and scuba-diving will be available, and the Pools will be used as an education centre for school children, a venue for workshops and children’s parties, and as an historic leisure destination for locals and visitors to Bath.